Uranium hexachloride

-Uranium hexachloride (UCl6) is an inorganic chemical compound of uranium in the +6 oxidation state.
-UCl6 is a metal halide composed of uranium and chlorine.
-It is a multi-luminescent dark green crystalline solid with a vapor pressure between 1-3 mmHg at 373.15 K. UCl6 is stable in a vacuum, dry air, nitrogen and helium at room temperature.
+Uranium hexachloride is the inorganic compound with the formula UCl6.
+It features uranium in the +6 oxidation state.
+UCl6 hydrolyzes readily but is stable under inert atmosphere.
 It is soluble in carbon tetrachloride (CCl4).
-Compared to the other uranium halides, little is known about UCl6.
+It is a multi-luminescent dark green or black solid with a vapor pressure between 1-3 mmHg at 373.15 K.

-Structure and Bonding
+Structure and bonding

 Uranium hexachloride has an octahedral geometry, with point group Oh.
 Its lattice (dimensions: 10.95 ± 0.02 Å x 6.03 ± 0.01 Å) is hexagonal in shape with three molecules per cell; the average theoretical U-Cl bond is 2.472 Å long (the experimental U-Cl length found by X-ray diffraction is 2.42 Å), and the distance between two adjacent chlorine atoms is 3.65 Å.

 Chemical properties

-Uranium hexachloride is a highly hygroscopic compound and decomposes readily when exposed to ordinary atmospheric conditions. therefore it should be handled in either a vacuum apparatus or in a dry box.